 Its Twin Peaks hiatus week (boo!) but happy 4th July to all my American readers and you know I think we needed a little time to fully comprehend and bask in the glory of what was Episode 8 of ‘The Return’.

-Well we may have more of an answer after Episode 8.
-It does appear that the Convenience Store is an actual, earthly building, it is hard to say with any certainty, but it appears that maybe this was a store not far from the Trinity Site in White Sands, New Mexico.
+Well we may have more of an answer after Part 8.
+It does appear that the Convenience Store is an actual, earthly building, at least temporarily, it is hard to say with any certainty, but it appears that maybe this was a store not far from the Trinity Site in White Sands, New Mexico.

 “Well now, I’m not going to talk Judy, in fact we’re not going to talk about Judy at all.
 Who do you think that is there?
 I sure as hell want to tell you everything, but I ain’t got a hell of a lot to go on.
 But I will tell you one little bitty thing: Judy is positive about this.
 Listen now to me carefully.
 I’ve been to one of their meetings.
 It was above a convenience store.
 It was a dream, we live inside a dream.
 Hell god baby damn NO!
 I found something… in Seattle at Judy’s… And then, there they were… and they sat quietly for hours.
 I followed.
 Oh, oh, oh.
 Ring.
 The Ring.
 May.
 February 1989.”